apostrophecms/docs/docs/reference/module-options.md

 ### `pieceModuleName`

 Piece page types are each associated with a single piece type.
-If named with the pattern, `[piece name]-page`, the associated piece type will be detected automatically.
+If named with the pattern `[piece name]-page`, the associated piece type will be detected automatically.
 For example, if the `article-page` module extends `@apostrophecms/piece-page-type`, it will automatically be associated with an `article` piece type.

-This pattern can be overridden or ignored by explicitly setting `pieceModuleName` to an active piece type name.
+You can override this pattern by explicitly setting `pieceModuleName` to an active piece type name.
 Ths can be useful if there is more than one piece page type for a single piece type (e.g., to support different functionality in each).

 #### Example